Doctor of Business Administration

 and a bachelor’s degree in communication disorders from the University of Rhode Island.

-As vice president of investments for the Bridgemont Wealth Management Group of Wells Fargo Advisors, Daniel Gilham conducts complex financial analysis, using his experience in mergers and acquisitions, portfolio management, tax, estate and risk management theories for the best possible outcomes.
+As managing director of advisor strategy at Farther Finance, a digital family office, Daniel Gilham conducts complex financial analysis, using his experience in mergers and acquisitions, portfolio management, tax, estate and risk management theories for the best possible outcomes.
 He is responsible for succession planning strategies for business owners and entrepreneurs.
 He is heavily involved in the planning and analysis of concentrated, illiquid positions to help individuals achieve their goals.

 He spent nine years with AOL leading the company into new markets.
 He was responsible for managing teams and product rollout around the globe and throughout the United States.
 He was part of a group that summited Mt.
 Rainier while raising $57,000 for Tiny Hope Children’s Home in Jamaica.